heytextile/hs-cli-client-setup-template/readme.md

 git push
 ```

+Here, again, github desktop can also be used

 ---

 ## 3. Start Development in Sandbox (Watch Mode)

-Upload your local code to the sandbox portal:
+Upload your local code to the sandbox portal.
+Open terminal in the sandbox folder (or change directories), then:

 ```sh
 hs cms upload . --account=textile-cms-sandbox --config=hubspot.config.yml